RT Cunningham

 Genesis Although I’m a Christian, I’m not very religious.
 I don’t attend church services regularly, and I never have.
 Moving from place to place before, during, and after military service is one of the many reasons.
 Every time I find a place of worship that I really like, I end up leaving that community.
 I prefer non-denominational Christian organizations.

 Now, while I prefer non-denominational Christian organizations, I’m not totally against specific protestant denominations.
-As long as I’m not required to get involved with every facet of the organization, I can enjoy church fellowship with others.
+As long as I’m not required to get involved with every facet of the organization, I can enjoy fellowship with others.
 My wife, Josie, found a place of worship nearby in Olongapo City.
 She’s been there twice, and I’ve been there once.
 It reminds me of the place I went to while I was in Washington State.

 Although being a Christian doesn’t require attendance at worship services, fellowship is always recommended.
 I use the term “place of worship” instead of “church” most of the time.
 A place of worship can be a temple, a synagogue, or other building.
 A “church” refers to believers in Christ.
 It’s commonly misused as a type of building without specifically stating it as such, like “going to church”.